jamesrknox/samples/structure/README.md

 # Structure

-How to structure StreamBase projects.
+How to structure TIBCO StreamBase&reg; 10 projects.

 * [How to structure an EventFlow fragment.](eventflow)
 * [How to structure an Java fragment.](java)